Top of the page

 Ear thermometers may need to be cleaned before they are used.

-Forehead thermometers are not as accurate as electronic and ear thermometers.
+Forehead thermometers aren't as accurate as electronic and ear thermometers.
 If your baby is younger than age 3 months or your child's fever rises higher than 39°C (102°F), check the temperature again using a better method.

 Pacifier thermometers are not as accurate as electronic and ear thermometers.
 If your baby is younger than age 3 months or your child's fever rises higher than 39°C (102°F), check the temperature again using a better method.